consinhu/active-directory-installation/README.md

 **Promoting Server to Domain Controller and Creating an Active Directory Domain**

 <p>Once Server Manager is finished launching (it is going to take a while because everything is a slower and more laggy on an emulated VM), navigate to the Manage tab and select Add Roles and Features.
-A wizard will pop up afterwards and we will select destination server,server roles, and role services as well as promote the server as a domain controller.</p>
+A wizard will pop up afterwards and we will select destination server, server roles, and role services as well as promote the server as a domain controller.</p>

 <img src="screenshot1.png">

 _This step will load for while once a destination server is selected.
-Do NOT click the red "X" that shows up in the top right corner._
+Do NOT click the red "X" that shows up in the top right corner.
+Clicking it will cancel the loading process_

 <img src="screenshot2.png">
 <img src="screenshot3.png">